Rescue Lioness Savannah

 From loss to a new beginning

-As they grew, the young lions were moved to a reserve with the intention of rewilding them.
-But tragedy struck when the resident pride fatally attacked Savannah’s brother.
-It became clear that she was no longer safe there.
+As they grew older, the young lions were relocated to a reserve to eventually return them to the wild.
+Tragically, their journey took a devastating turn when the resident pride fatally attacked Savannah’s brother.
+With her safety at risk, it became clear that she could no longer remain there.

-In April 2009, Savannah found sanctuary at LIONSROCK Big Cat Sanctuary.
-Arriving after the loss of her sibling, she was understandably fragile.
-We introduced her to Jazz, a calm and gentle lion, by placing them in adjacent enclosures to get acquainted.
-The connection between them was undeniable, and soon they were sharing a space and companionship.
+In April 2009, Savannah found a permanent home at LIONSROCK Big Cat Sanctuary.
+Arriving shortly after the loss of her sibling, she was understandably vulnerable.
+To help her settle in, she was introduced to Jazz, a calm and gentle lion, through neighbouring enclosures.
+The bond between them formed quickly and naturally, and before long, they were sharing both space and companionship.

-Their bond lasted for many years.
-Sadly, in October 2021, Jazz had to be humanely euthanized due to severe arthritis.
-While Savannah lost her companion, she continues to thrive in the safe, peaceful environment of LIONSROCK
+For many years, Savannah and Jazz enjoyed a close and comforting partnership.
+Sadly, in October 2021, Jazz was humanely euthanised due to severe arthritis.
+Although Savannah lost her beloved companion, she continued to thrive in the peaceful and secure environment of LIONSROCK.

-Her resilience is a reminder of why every animal deserves protection and care — and why sanctuaries like LIONSROCK matter.
+Her remarkable resilience served as a powerful reminder of why every animal deserves protection, compassion, and a safe place to call home, and why sanctuaries like LIONSROCK are so important.